 Prospective students seeking to apply should complete the online admissions application at www.swbts.edu/applynow.
 Additional information can be requested from the Office of Professional Doctoral Studies by phone at 817.923.1921, ext.
-6700, or by email at dmin@swbts.edu for DMin students and dedmin@swbts.edu for DEdMin students.
+6700, or by email atdmin@swbts.edu for DMin students and dedmin@swbts.edu for DEdMin students.

 Students may apply at any time of the year.
-The seminar cycle begins in the fall semester so students are encouraged to complete the application process no later than May 1.
+The seminar cycle begins in the fall semester so students are encouraged to complete the application process no later than April 1.
 This timing will ensure that students can enroll in and complete the online research and writing courses before their concentration seminars begin.
+Applicants may complete the application process by an August 1st deadline to be considered for Fall enrollment, or by a December 1st deadline for Spring enrollment.